Qualifying Condition

 Epilepsy is a neurological disorder characterized by recurrent, unprovoked seizures resulting from abnormal electrical activity in the brain — essentially a massive activation of brain cells all at once.
 It affects approximately 3.4 million people in the United States and can manifest in many forms, including absence seizures (brief lapses of consciousness), tonic seizures (muscle stiffness), clonic seizures (repetitive jerking), and tonic-clonic seizures (the most severe, involving loss of consciousness and convulsions).

 While anti-epileptic drugs (AEDs) control seizures in many patients, approximately 30% have refractory epilepsy — meaning their seizures are not adequately controlled by medication.
 Current pharmaceutical treatments can also carry serious side effects including bone density loss, memory impairment, and vision problems.
-For patients with treatment-resistant seizures, medical cannabis has emerged as a compelling therapeutic option with meaningful clinical evidence.
+For patients with treatment-resistant seizures, medical cannabis has emerged as a compelling therapeutic option with the strongest clinical evidence base of any cannabis application.

 How Medical Cannabis May Help